 to become a member of the Regional IYRP 2026 Support Group in Europe by appointing a representative

+The Signatories agree jointly:

+to identify and implement, if possible, relevant activities for cooperation within the framework of the International Year of Rangelands and Pastoralists

+to promote exchange of data and information relevant for sustainable pastoralism

+promote networks of professional experts in fields related to sustainable pastoralism

 to improve the dialogue with and between the pastoralists on the Carpathian Mountains and Europe such as via supporting/organising/hosting regional and international level experience and knowledge sharing events.

 Except the above points, the Signatories shall not use in any press release, memo, report, website, or other published disclosure related to this Memorandum of Cooperation any of the other Signatories' name and logo without prior written consent by the Signatory concerned.